 Note: Model governing documents can be downloaded from the Charity Commission.

 Registration of a company limited by guarantee can be done online in the usual way.
 However, it’s important to note that a charitable company will always remain distinct from a commercial company: since it’s limited by guarantee rather than shares, it cannot distribute its surpluses to its members or shareholders; it can only apply its assets to carry out its charitable purposes; and it must operate in a way which is in the best interests of the charity.

-A name, board of trustees and governing document is required.
+A name, board of trustees, and governing document are required.
 For charitable companies limited by guarantee, this governing document will normally be the articles of association.

 To help organisations set up a charitable company limited by guarantee, Quality Company Formations offers a Charity Package at a cost of £49.99 plus VAT, which includes company registration using Model Charity Articles (into which you can edit and insert your company’s objects).

 Charitable companies based in England or Wales with an income of at least £5,000 per year are required to register with the Charity Commission.

 Charities may wish to register their details with HMRC to reclaim tax on things like Gift Aid donations.